Beans, ogres and big sushi rolls, oh my! This quirky combination can only mean one thing, Setsubun in Japan.

 Oni are said to be the bearers of illness, famine, and natural disasters and so people will passionately want them gone!
 The demons run outside, the bad luck accumulated throughout the year going with them.
 What’s the significance of beans, you might ask?
 There are a couple theories but one lies in the fact that soybeans are auspicious and house the god of grains.
 Along with that, the process of roasting soybeans in Japanese is called “mame o itaru”「豆を炒る」, which can also mean, “shooting demons in the eye”「魔目を射る」 !

 This fun ritual, which has its origins in a practice from the Nara period (710-794 AD), is also held at schools, temples and shrines all across Japan, with demons running amok amongst the crowd, getting showered with beans along the way!

-And now comes the part of Setsubun that the adults cringe away from; once the demon has successfully been exorcised and miracuously transformed back into human form, everyone eats the number of beans that corresponds to their age (plus one more for good luck).
-Doing this is supposed to ward away illness and keep those pesky demons away, so don’t invoke their wrath by wishing some of those wrinkles away~
+Hopefully all this bean throwing will make you hungry, because once the demon has successfully been expelled and comes back to the house as a god bearing good luck, everyone eats the number of beans that corresponds to their age (plus one more for good luck).
+Doing this is supposed to ward away illness and keep those pesky demons away.